smannist/full-stack-open-pokedex/README.md

 `npm run eslint` to run eslint
 `npm run build` to make a production build
 `npm run start-prod` to run your production build

+## Deployment status

+The [application](https://full-stack-open-pokedex-r4l4.onrender.com/) is currently manually deployed on Render (exercise 1.10).
+Automatic deployment will be added tomorrow (if nothing breaks :D).